MODULE 2 - Energy Transition: The Indian Perspective

 Regional Differences

-Coal-heavy states face economic and workforce dependencies, while renewable investment is concentrated in western and southern India.
+Coal-heavy eastern states face economic and workforce dependencies, while renewable investment is concentrated in western and southern India.

 Responding to Local Concerns